 With the Help of Teen Counseling, Your Child Can Begin to Prosper in all Areas of Life

 High school doesn’t have to wreak havoc on your teen’s self-esteem.
-The group practice of Liz Morrison Therapy has the skills to help your teen become more secure in him or herself, improve academic achievement and find fulfillment in relationships.
+The group practice of Liz Morrison Therapy has the skills to help your teen feel more secure, improve academic achievement and find fulfillment in relationships.
 In teen counseling sessions, your teen can begin to draw strength from the things he or she does best.
 Building on strengths and engaging in enjoyed activities—like art, music, or other extracurricular pursuits—helps build confidence, which can ultimately help your teen find happiness in other areas of life.
-If your teen struggles academically, we can meet with teachers with your teen’s consent, visit his or her classroom, help develop organizational skills and even discuss homework.
+If your teen struggles academically, with your teen’s consent we can meet with teachers, visit his or her classroom, help develop organizational skills and even discuss homework.